 Cannabis Legislation Update

-This week, Politico published an article that looks at cannabis legalization efforts across multiple states in the US.
-Thus far, 19 states have embraced full-scale cannabis legalization with enacted recreational cannabis laws while another 19 states have moved forward with medical cannabis platforms.
+This week, Politico published an article that looks at cannabis legislation efforts across multiple states in the US.
+Thus far, 19 states have embraced full-scale cannabis Legislation with enacted recreational cannabis laws.
+While another 19 states have moved forward with medical cannabis platforms.
 With most state legislative sessions coming to a close this week, November’s ballot initiatives remain the key vehicle to push cannabis reform in potentially transitioning states.
 Below we highlight reform efforts undertaken in states through 2022:

 - In January, the state passed medical marijuana reform after seeing efforts fail during the 2020 referendum.
 The state is now amidst its application process for patients and businesses, with sales potentially starting later this year.